Summer Camp Jobs and Ranch Work

 Located in Texas between Houston and Austin, Camp For All works in partnership with other non-profits to enrich the lives of children and adults with challenging illnesses or special needs and their families throughout the year.
 From wide, wheelchair friendly sidewalks to a zero entry pool to a tree house anyone can enter, Camp For All turns can't do into CAN DO with their barrier free approach to the camp site, facilities and programming.

 Program Instructors play a vital role in helping campers discover life through effective and fun programs.
 Job tasks include hosting campers, volunteers, guests and groups, teaching a wide variety of program activities, planning and implementing programs in team building & challenge courses, facilitating epic night activities, maintaining program areas and equipment, and supporting the Program Leadership team.
 A primo Instructor staff training covers a variety of topics and activities, including Lifeguard certification, challenge courses, team building, fishing, canoeing, archery, nature, sports and photography.
-2024 positions are available during the spring (February to May), summer (May to August), and fall (September to mid-November).
+Positions are available during the spring (February to May), summer (May to August), and fall (September to mid-November).
 Instructors will typically work 5 days on and 2 days off.
-Compensation starts at $350/week, plus housing, meals when groups are onsite, and WiFi access.
+Compensation starts at $350-$375/week, plus housing, meals when groups are onsite, and WiFi access.
 If you have a desire to work with the special needs population, previous experience working with children in a camp environment, at least 18 years of age, and are hardworking, outgoing, creative, self-directed, and an all-around rad individual, view current job openings or contact the Program Manager for more info.

 Working at Camp For All is not just a job.
 You will have fun, work hard, learn, be tired and change lives!